anagha-google/spark-on-gcp-with-confluent-kafka/README.md

-# Streaming at scale with Spark on GCP and Confluent Kafka
+# Streaming Analytics at scale with Spark on GCP and Confluent Kafka

 ## 1. About